I'm a 2023 Nixon Peabody Pro Bono Champion.Read more about our Pro Bono program

 I have prosecuted hundreds of applications in diverse technological areas, including medical devices, currency counters, electrical equipment, wagering games, microscopy systems, laser technology, etc. My approach is to attempt and interview each and every case.
-A personal discussion with the respective Patent Examiner, whether on the telephone or in person, has proven to achieve the most efficient results toward an issued patent (the general ultimate goal!).
+A personal discussion with the respective patent examiner, whether on the telephone or in person, has proven to achieve the most efficient results toward an issued patent (the general ultimate goal!).

 I have assisted in numerous litigation cases in which I successfully applied my prosecution skills, including claim construction of medical devices, invalidity contentions related to farm equipment, infringement contentions related to voice communications, etc. While the approach of focusing on either litigation or prosecution has some advantages, I strongly believe that a great patent attorney requires both sets of skills.
 Heads can't exist without tails!

 “IMCA-CAT BM first monochromator crystal optimization,” Review of Scientific Instruments, Vol. 67, Issue 9, p.
 3352, Sep.
 1996 (co-author).